Timetrapper/react-to-do-app/README.md

+This app will display a text input for the user, where they will be able to write a task and add it to their "To Do" list.

+Each list item displays a checkbox.
+When checked, the list item is removed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the project's dependencies.

 ### `npm start`